johncwiese/tech_invaders/README.md

 # Tech Invaders

-A game reminicent of Space Invaders utilizing the big three logos for the aliens.
+A sample game reminicent of Space Invaders utilizing the big three logos for the aliens and modified to support running spanned on a dual-screens device like the Surface Duo.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a sample Flutter game built with the Flame minimalist game engine.

 A few resources to get you started if this is your first Flutter project: